 What is the goal of the REDS program?

-The goal of the REDS program is to evaluate and improve the safety and availability of the blood supply and the safety and effectiveness of transfusion therapies.
-The program also works to proactively address potential emerging threats to the Nation's blood supply and serves as a resource for ongoing work in transfusion research.
+The goal of the REDS program is to evaluate and improve the safety and availability of the blood supply, as well as the safety and effectiveness of transfusion therapies.
+The program also works to proactively address potential emerging threats to the nation’s blood supply and serves as a resource for ongoing work in transfusion research.
 Now in its fourth phase, the Recipient Epidemiology and Donor Evaluation Study-IV-Pediatric (REDS-IV-P) program aims primarily at improving the benefits of transfusion while reducing its risks; the REDS program also has a new focus on previously understudied populations.

 REDS-IV-P builds on REDS-III with an additional focus on research with newborns, children, and pregnant women who need transfusions.
 The data compiled in REDS-IV-P will allow investigators to rapidly address key research questions in transfusion medicine and inform blood policy decisions, for adults as well as for children and other understudied patient populations.

 REDS-IV-P also extends the Brazilian sickle cell disease cohort that was established in REDS-III to evaluate transfusion practices and associated clinical outcomes in sickle cell disease.
-The REDS-IV-P Brazilian transfusion program will also continue its monitoring and surveillance efforts for Zika, chikungunya, dengue, and other emerging viral threats to the blood supply.
+The REDS-IV-P Brazilian transfusion program continues its monitoring and surveillance efforts for Zika, chikungunya, dengue, and other emerging viral threats to the blood supply.

 AT A GLANCE

 - REDS protects the nation’s blood supply through research to improve blood component safety and availability and the safety and effectiveness of transfusions.

 - The REDS program was launched by NHLBI in 1989 and has had three additional phases: REDS-II, REDS-III, and REDS-IV-P.